Comparing First Choice Healthcare Solutions (FCHS) & Its Rivals

-First Choice Healthcare Solutions (OTCMKTS: FCHS) is one of 21 publicly-traded companies in the “Medical laboratories” industry, but how does it compare to its competitors?
-We will compare First Choice Healthcare Solutions to similar companies based on the strength of its profitability, dividends, risk, earnings, valuation, institutional ownership and analyst recommendations.
+First Choice Healthcare Solutions (OTCMKTS: FCHS) is one of 21 publicly-traded companies in the “Medical laboratories” industry, but how does it compare to its peers?
+We will compare First Choice Healthcare Solutions to similar businesses based on the strength of its institutional ownership, risk, dividends, profitability, analyst recommendations, earnings and valuation.

-0.1% of First Choice Healthcare Solutions shares are held by institutional investors.
-Comparatively, 49.6% of shares of all “Medical laboratories” companies are held by institutional investors.
-30.8% of First Choice Healthcare Solutions shares are held by insiders.
-Comparatively, 17.5% of shares of all “Medical laboratories” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+0.1% of First Choice Healthcare Solutions shares are owned by institutional investors.
+Comparatively, 50.7% of shares of all “Medical laboratories” companies are owned by institutional investors.
+30.8% of First Choice Healthcare Solutions shares are owned by company insiders.
+Comparatively, 17.5% of shares of all “Medical laboratories” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-First Choice Healthcare Solutions has a beta of -0.53, indicating that its stock price is 153% less volatile than the S&P 500.
-Comparatively, First Choice Healthcare Solutions’ competitors have a beta of 1.29, indicating that their average stock price is 29% more volatile than the S&P 500.

-This is a breakdown of recent ratings and target prices for First Choice Healthcare Solutions and its competitors, as reported by MarketBeat.
+This is a breakdown of current ratings and recommmendations for First Choice Healthcare Solutions and its peers, as reported by MarketBeat.

 |Sell Ratings